strapi/documentation/docs/developer-docs/latest/development/backend-customization/services.md

 # Services

 Services are a set of reusable functions.
-They are particularly useful to respect the DRY (don’t repeat yourself) programming concept and to simplify [controllers](/developer-docs/latest/development/backend-customization/controllers.md) logic.
+They are particularly useful to respect the "don’t repeat yourself" (DRY) programming concept and to simplify [controllers](/developer-docs/latest/development/backend-customization/controllers.md) logic.

 ## Implementation

+Services can be [generated or added manually](#adding-a-new-service).
+Strapi provides a `createCoreService` factory function that automatically generates core controllers and allows building custom ones or [extend or replace the generated services](#extending-core-services).

+### Adding a new service

 A new service can be implemented: